Available with Location Referencing license.

 Configure an attribute set

-Attribute sets are helpful when you're adding multiple point events or adding multiple line events in one edit.
+Attribute sets are helpful in adding multiple point events or adding multiple line events in one edit.
 You can create an attribute set that can be accessed by an editor using the Add Multiple Point Events tool or Add Multiple Line Events tool .
 Attributes in an attribute set can be configured with default values.

 - In ArcGIS Pro, open the map that contains the feature service whose event layers will define an attribute set.